turtleion/turtleion/README.md

 - 📫 How to reach me: email me at remastred89@gmail.com
 - ⚡ Fun fact: Iam 14th old
 - 🌐 I From: Indonesia
+- 🛣 City: Gresik -- Gresik is a small city on East Java / Jawa Timur
 - 🤮 I Hate RegExp

 ### My Skills